-If you wish to nominate someone to receive your lump sum death grant, you should complete an Expression of Wish Form.
+If you wish to nominate someone to receive your lump sum death grant, you should complete a Death Grant Expression of Wish form.
 An Expression of Wish does not override the provision that the grant will go to a surviving spouse, civil partner or declared partner, if you have one, but it would take effect if you have no spouse, civil partner or declared partner or if you and your spouse, civil partner or declared partner were to die at the same time.

 Note that an Expression of Wish for a lump sum death grant is not the same as a declared partner declaration.
 The Expression of Wish for a lump sum death grant only relates to the payment of that grant.